stuartpb/couchdb-in-a-hurry/README.md

 CouchDB works as a node you do create-read-update-delete operations with, that can then do those operations in turn when replicating data to other nodes.
 It does a bit of limited revision tracking to handle conflicts when receiving operations or replicating, which is what lets CouchDB be distributed and fault-tolerant (when two nodes disagree on something, CouchDB marks the conflict by setting a value in the document's `_conflict` field and stores both of the disagreeing histories until you resolve that conflict).

+Database and document manipulation loosely follow the REST semantics of HTTP verbs (GET retrieves the content of a document, PUT uploads a new version of that document), with a few extra details governing their behavior based on the content (like rejecting PUTs that don't pass validation, or don't have a `_rev` field matching the DB's current revision) or query-string parameters.

+CouchDB uses this document manipulation model for mechanisms that are well-described by first-class documents using special IDs, like design and security documents (as mentioned above).
+Some of these special documents have exceptions in the way they are manipulated (such as `_security` not having a `_rev` field, or `_design/` documents not being subject to validation).

-Data interactions match traditional REST semantics as closely as they can; replication is triggered via an RPC-like POST with a JSON body of named `source` and `target` arguments.
+Other types of interactions follow their own HTTP semantics: for example, replication is triggered via an RPC-like POST to `/_replicate` with a JSON body of named `source` and `target` arguments.

 ### Replicating

 Replication is essentially *the* data transfer mechanism in CouchDB, especially in scenarios like PouchDB where you operate on a local database that live-replicates to CouchDB when connected to the Internet.
+(CouchDB has always been designed around replicating with a "local" instance of CouchDB; it just wasn't well-practiced or feasible for web apps before PouchDB.)

 Both `source` and `target` may refer to either local or remote databases, meaning a CouchDB server can push its data to another server, pull data from another server, push data from one local database to another, or coordinate a replication between two remote databases (on one remote server or two).